BlogOn the fieldTraining on carbon projects in Kenya

 Through our partnership with Fair Carbon, our team has acquired all the necessary knowledge to finish the idea incubation phase and develop the WAM project feasibility, considering political, social, economic and ecosystemic aspects.

-The next steps are towards the implementation phase, where carbon baseline procedures and training of local stakeholders will take place before the hydrological restoration of the sites.
+The next steps are towards the implementation phase, where hydrological restoration, carbon baseline procedures and formation of local stakeholders will take place for a subsequent credit issuance.

 This is a staging enviroment